MaidSULTANOVIC/green-heart/README.md

 [adededede](https://github.com/adededede)
 GBE Team

-## Licence
+## License

-Green Heart's code is licensed under the MIT licence.
-Please see the licence file for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
+Green Heart's code is licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Please see the [license file](https://github.com/MaidSULTANOVIC/green-heart/blob/main/LICENSE) for more information. [tl;dr](https://tldrlegal.com/license/mit-license) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.